thomasgauvin/Parse-documents-with-Azure-Form-Recognizer-and-Logic-Apps-and-display-the-results-in-a-PowerApp/README.md

 ## How to build it from scratch

 If you are interested in building this application from scratch, I have documented every step in the [HowToBuildIt.md](HowToBuildIt.md) file.

+## Feedback welcomed!

+If you have any feedback for me, feel free to open an issue or contact me directly